Tulsa students stage walkout in support of Julius Jones amid commutation: 'This isn't over'

-Hundreds of Tulsa students on Thursday continued a orchestrated plan to walk out of their schools in support of Julius Jones even after Gov. Kevin Stitt commuted his death sentence.
+Hundreds of Tulsa students continued an orchestrated plan to walk out of their schools on Thursday in support of Julius Jones even after Gov. Kevin Stitt commuted his death sentence.

 Those at Booker T. Washington High School had a clear message: "This isn't over," said organizer Mia Shank.